Email Security

 • Infection: The first step is to infect computers with malware, which typically spreads through phishing emails, infected software downloads, or vulnerabilities in operating systems and applications.
 The botnet itself is also capable of self-replication on some devices.

-• Command and Control (C&C): Once a computer is infected, it becomes part of the botnet and can receive commands from the botmaster (the person or entity controlling the botnet).
+• Command and control (C&C): Once a computer is infected, it becomes part of the botnet and can receive commands from the botmaster (the person or entity controlling the botnet).
 The C&C server is used to issue commands and receive information from the bots in the botnet.

-• Task Assignment: The botmaster can use the C&C server to assign tasks to the bots in the botnet.
+• Task assignment: The botmaster can use the C&C server to assign tasks to the bots in the botnet.
 These tasks can range from sending spam to conducting DDoS attacks.

-• Execution of Tasks: The bots in the botnet carry out the tasks assigned to them by the botmaster.
+• Execution of tasks: The bots in the botnet carry out the tasks assigned to them by the botmaster.
 They can perform these tasks simultaneously, making a botnet a powerful tool for the botmaster.

 • Reporting: The bots in the botnet typically report back to the C&C server, providing information about their status and the results of the tasks they have executed.